Research and Industry

 Infographics

-Research-inspired workshops
+School workshops

-We have years of experience designing and running workshops in schools, to communicate research to young people.
-In our recent work with Prof. Francesca Palombo, we have designed and delivered workshops for GCSE / A-Level students based on the research team’s work: explaining the physics of Raman and Brillouin spectroscopy, and their applications in cancer research.
+In our project with Prof. Francesca Palombo, we designed and delivered workshops for GCSE / A-Level students based on the research team’s work: explaining the physics of Raman and Brillouin spectroscopy, and their applications in cancer research.
 The resources are freely available on our Schools webpage.
+We’ve also run phage hunting workshops for schools across the region as part of the Phage Therapy Citizen Science project.